Kiss Your Ass Goodbye

 A little help from my friends

 The iceberg beneath every mushroom is made up of tiny threads called mycelium.
 Most mycelia live in symbiosis with plants, expanding their root system 100-fold and trading water and nutrients for sugar.
-About 90% of the world’s plants depend on fungi for their survival.
+Over 80% of the world’s plants depend on fungi for their survival.
 In fact, this partnership may be what made life on land possible.

 Mycelial threads, only a few of which are visible in the image above, are usually only a tenth the thickness of a human hair.
 In healthy soil, the mycelium running through a cubic inch can be eight miles long.
 Mycelium can also weave through trees and animals, dead or alive.